Drew Dalman

-Drew Brazil Dalman (born October 15, 1998) is an American professional football center for the Chicago Bears of the National Football League (NFL).
-He played college football for the Stanford Cardinal.
+Drew Brazil Dalman (born October 15, 1998) is an American former professional football player who was a center in the National Football League (NFL) for five seasons.
+He played college football for the Stanford Cardinal and was selected in the fourth round of the 2021 NFL draft by the Atlanta Falcons.
+He also played for the Chicago Bears.

 College career

 Dalman was ranked as a threestar recruit out of high school.
 He committed to Stanford, where his father went to play football, on August 30, 2016.

-Dalman had other offers from Arizona, Colorado, Columbia, Fresno State, Idaho, Michigan, Nevada, Washington, Wyoming and Yale.
+Dalman had other offers from Arizona, Colorado, Fresno State, Idaho, Michigan, Nevada, Washington, Wyoming and Yale.

 Dalman played 4 years at Stanford as a center.
 Dalman started 22-of-25 games (20 at center, two at guard) over four years for the Cardinal.

 Dalman did not allow a single pressure as a senior, fortifying a Stanford offensive line that did not allow a sack all season in 2020.

 Dalman earned first-team All-Pac-12 Conference honors as a senior and was named team captain.

 Dalman started all 12 games at center as a junior in 2019 and was named second-team All-Pac 12.
 Dalman was named to second-team 2020–2021 CoSIDA Academic All-America team after majoring in mechanical engineering and maintaining a 3.61 grade point average.